mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void DrawTownAttackSwing(ref Texture2D item, ref int itemSize, ref float scale, ref Vector2 offset)

-Allows you to customize how this town NPC's weapon is drawn when this NPC is swining it (this NPC must have an attack type of 3).
+Allows you to customize how this town NPC's weapon is drawn when this NPC is swinging it (this NPC must have an attack type of 3).
 Item is the Texture2D instance of the item to be drawn (use Main.itemTexture[id of item]), itemSize is the width and height of the item's hitbox (the same values for TownNPCAttackSwing), scale is the multiplier for the item's drawing size, and offset is the offset from which to draw the item from its normal position.